-LEDs emit light in a specific direction, whereas an incandescent or fluorescent bulb emits light — and heat — in all directions.
-For direct lighting applications LED lighting uses both light and energy more efficiently.
+LEDs are “directional” light sources which means they emit light in a specific direction, unlike incandescent and compact fluorescent bulbs which emit light — and heat — in all directions.
+For this reason, LED lighting is able to use light and energy more efficiently in many applications.

 Incandescent bulbs produce light using electricity to heat a metal filament until it becomes “white” hot or is said to incandesce.� As a result, incandescent bulbs release 90% of their energy as heat.

 In a CFL, an electric current flows between electrodes at each end of a tube containing gases.
 This reaction produces ultraviolet (UV) light and heat.� The UV light is transformed into visible light when it strikes a phosphor coating on the inside of the bulb.
 Learn more about how CFLs work.

 The useful life of LED lighting products is defined differently than that of other light sources, such as incandescent or CFL.
 This is because LEDs typically do not “burn out” or fail.
 Instead, they experience lumen depreciation, where the amount of light produced decreases and light color appearance can shift over time.
 Instead of basing the useful life of an LED product on the time it takes for 50% of a large group of lamps to burn out (as is the case with traditional sources), LED product “lifetime” is set based on a prediction of when the light output decreases 30 percent.